hypo69/hypo/docs/gemini/out/ru/explainer/src/webdriver/_examples/_example_driver.md

     * **Browser Initialization:** Consider using more robust methods to initialize drivers.
 This ensures proper handling of browser dependencies, preventing unexpected behavior.

-**Relationships to other parts of the project:** The code depends heavily on the `src.webdriver.driver` module for its functionalities, demonstrating a clear modular design.
-The `_examples` folder suggests this script is part of a larger project demonstrating how to use web driver classes.
-The `example.py` file likely serves as a demonstration file to showcase how to use the driver classes, which are likely part of a larger web automation framework.
+**Relationships to other parts of the project:** The code depends heavily on the `src.webdriver.driver` module for its functionalities, demonStarting a clear modular design.
+The `_examples` folder suggests this script is part of a larger project demonStarting how to use web driver classes.
+The `example.py` file likely serves as a demonStartion file to showcase how to use the driver classes, which are likely part of a larger web automation framework.